tegorman13/ai_gd_chapter/Categories.md

 - Vaccaro 2024 - When combinations of humans and AI are useful: A systematic review and meta-analysis
 - Kleanthous 2024 -  Human-AI Teaming: Following the IMOI Framework
 - Molina 2024 - Towards Effective Human-AI Collaboration in Decision-Making: A Comprehensive Review and Conceptual Framework
+- Baines 2024 - Advice from artificial intelligence: a review and practical implications
+- Berretta 2023 - Defining human-AI teaming the human-centered way: a scoping review and network analysis
+- Rastogi 2023 - A Taxonomy of Human and ML Strengths in Decision-Making to Investigate Human-ML Complementarity

 ### Group Decision LLM